cresports/fintech-english/collections/_docs/stock_crazy.md

 ---
-title: Humans, Machines and Markets\: Stocks Going Crazy Is Nothing New
+title: Humans, Machines and Markets -- Stocks Going Crazy Is Nothing New
 chapter: 2
 layout: default
 ---